LIKO-12/liko-12.github.io/docs/graphics/state-stacks.md

 ### `pushMatrix`

-Pushes the current active camera transformations to the MatrixStack.
+Push the current active camera transformations to the MatrixStack.

 ```lua
 pushMatrix()